TraGicCode/control-repository/README.md

 ```

 The content you want encrypted should live in a file with the .eyaml extension.
-It should intially have the unencrypted value wrapped in some markers eyaml expects to find
+It should initially have the unencrypted value wrapped in some markers eyaml expects to find

 Example
 ```